 - Spreads down one or both feet, especially if pain extends below knees

-- Causes weakness, numbness, and tingling in one or both of the legs
+- Causes weakness, pain, or tingling on one or both sides of the legs

 - Unexplained weight gain

-Back pain can be a sign of a serious medical condition in rare cases.
+In rare instances, back pain could indicate a serious medical problem.
 Seek immediate care if your back pain: